UKCloud/documentation/articles/vmware/vmw-ref-vcd97-known-issues.md

 #### Description

-Status icon for edge does not change even though there are issues with IPsec VPN or load balancing
+Status icon for edge does not change even though there are issues with IPsec VPN or load balancing.

 #### Solution

 There is currently no workaround for this issue.
 We have raised a bug with VMware.

-### Edge with a VPN that uses the AES-GCM cannot be managed in the Tenant UI
+### Edge with a VPN using AES-GCM encryption algorithm cannot be managed in the Tenant UI

 #### Description

-After setting up a VPN, if the encryption algorithm is set to AES-GCM the edge is no longer manageable in Tenant UI and errors with "class java.lang.NullPointerException"
+After setting up a VPN, if the encryption algorithm is set to `AES-GCM` the edge is no longer manageable in Tenant UI and errors with `"class java.lang.NullPointerException"`.

 #### Solution